PUBLIC WORKS

 RESIDENTIAL BRUSH DROP OFF

-Brush is defined as tree limbs, shrubbery, leaves and the like (no grass) no larger than 6 inches in diameter and 6 feet in length.
 York Township accepts brush from York Township residents only as part of our recycling efforts.
+Please be prepared to confirm Township residency!
 Brush recycling is intended to clean up small amounts of debris from residential properties.
 The program is not intended to accept large tree removal projects.
 Large projects such as removing entire trees should employ the services of a commercial contractor.
-If you have large amounts of material to dispose of, please contact York Township first for approval.
+If you have large amounts of material to dispose of, please contact a tree service or the York County Solid Waste Authority at 717-845-1066.
+The drop off site is located at the Township Campus beyond the gate between the two signs.
+Please enter from Oak Road.
+Do not enter from Coventry Road as this is a restricted area for Township employees only.

 WASTE OIL COLLECTION